captain-porcelain/sidenotes/README.md

 It is limited to projects that use deps.edn.

-In the current early version the following features are supported:
+Currently the following features are supported:
 - Generating table of contents containing dependencies and namespaces
 - One html file per namespace showing code and comments side by side
 - Support for markdown in comments